-PREREQUISITE: Spanish 1 with a C or higher MAXIMUM ENROLLMENT: 24 per section
+PREREQUISITE: both semesters of Spanish 1 with a C or higher

 The goal for Spanish 2 is to strengthen the skills begun in Spanish 1.
 Students will continue experiencing a high volume of input in Spanish through listening and reading.
-Students read 10 minutes in Spanish every day, and a student may be assessed over a novel they read.
+Students read often in Spanish, and reading may include a class chapter book with related assessments.
 Expect to provide a little longer answers in spoken and written format on topics such as food, health, and weekly activities, although topics may change based on class interest.
 Excellent attendance, attention, and active class and small group participation are expected.
 The midterm and final have multiple parts to assess each of the three standards, and a student must complete all parts of both in order to move to the next semester or level.
-Target proficiency level: stronger Novice High, with some Intermediate Low - is able to communicate more often with complete sentences and is able begin explaining familiar topics in depth.
+Target proficiency level: stronger Novice High, with some Intermediate Low - is able to communicate more often with complete sentences and is able to begin explaining familiar topics in depth.
 Recombines chunks learned in class to create new things.

-3625-28 SPANISH 3 & 4

-(1 year each = 2 credits each)
+3625-28 SPANISH 3 & 4 (1 year each = 2 credits each) GRADES 11-12 ELECTIVE

-SPANISH 3 PREREQUISITE: Spanish 1 & 2 with a C or higher
+SPANISH 3 PREREQUISITE: all semesters of Spanish 1 & 2 with a C or higher

-SPANISH 4 PREREQUISITE: Spanish 1, 2, & 3 with a grade of C or higher
+SPANISH 4 PREREQUISITE: all semesters of Spanish 1, 2, & 3 with a grade of C or higher